telerik/blazor-docs/components/maskedtextbox/overview.md

 1. Add the `<TelerikMaskedTextBox>` tag to your razor page.
 1. Set its `Value` parameter to a `string`.
-It supports two-way binding.
+The parameter supports two-way binding.
 1. Set the desired [`Mask`]({%slug maskedtextbox-mask-prompt%}) to prompt the user.

 >caption Basic Masked TextBox with two-way Value binding and a credit card mask